 What Is a Feline UTI?

-A urinary tract infection in cats involves bacterial infection of the urinary system, specifically affecting the bladder and urethra.
+A urinary tract infection in cats involves bacterial infection of the urinary system, specifically affecting the cat’s bladder and cat’s urethra.
+Tract infections in cats are most often caused by bacteria that enter and colonize the urinary tract.
 While UTIs are less common in cats than in dogs, they represent a serious condition requiring immediate veterinary attention when symptoms manifest.

 Why Early Detection Matters

 While only one to three percent of cats displaying urinary symptoms actually have a UTI, distinguishing between a true infection and other feline urinary conditions requires professional diagnosis.
-Early intervention prevents serious complications including kidney damage, bladder rupture, and potentially fatal urinary blockages.
+Cats may develop urinary tract infections as a result of underlying health issues, and these infections can be signs of serious underlying health issues such as bladder stones, blockages, or systemic disease.
+If left untreated, urinary tract infections can progress to severe complications including kidney damage, bladder rupture, and potentially fatal urinary blockages.
 Monitoring for early signs of kidney disease in cats alongside urinary tract symptoms helps pet owners detect overlapping health risks and seek timely veterinary care.

 This is particularly critical for male cats, whose narrower, longer urethras make them more susceptible to life-threatening obstructions.
 CompanAIn’s AI-powered monitoring helps identify concerning patterns before they become emergencies, giving you time to schedule veterinary appointments proactively rather than rushing to emergency care.